St Catherine's School, Bramley: Houses

-There are four boarding houses at the school which are Bronte, Symes, Keller and a separate house for the Sixth Form.
+There are four boarding houses at the school which are Bronte, Symes, Keller and a separate house for the Sixth Form, called 'The 6'.

 Spiritual

 As a Church of England school, pupils attend chapel weekly and actively participate in the service.
 Some pupils sing in the Guildford Cathedral girls' choir.
 The school began offering organ scholarships in 2006 to encourage more girls to participate in church music.

 Patron

 The patron of the school since 2015 is Queen Camilla, whose great-great grandfather George Cubitt, 1st Baron Ashcombe, and his wife Laura, Lady Ashcombe were among the founders of the school.